International student competition for tomorrow’s urban living

 From the first to the fourth floor, small so-called CUBEs have been built.
 They constitute a key design feature of the project – also because they are fully movable.
 The CUBEs serve as both a personal base and possibly as a workspace, but as the rooms are small, it increases the level of interaction with other occupants while reducing the number of ‘wasted’ square metres of living space per person.

 At the Solar Decathlon exhibition in June, visitors can see first-hand the project which the Aachen students have designed and built.
-Here, it is also possible to see how they have used Troldtekt acoustic panels based on FUTURECEM – which are carbon-negative during production – combined with Troldtekt ventilation, which ensures fresh air without draughts and noise.
+Here, it is also possible to see how they have used Troldtekt acoustic panels based on the carbon-reduced cement type FUTURECEM – combined with Troldtekt ventilation, which ensures fresh air without draughts and noise.